Bridgewater, Banbridge

 Bridgewater (formerly known as The Outlet Park) is a major retail and business development in County Down, Northern Ireland, near Banbridge.
-It consists of a shopping outlet, retail park, drive-thru's and petrol stations.
+It consists of a shopping outlet, retail park, drive-thru units and petrol stations.

 History

 The Boulevard

-The Boulevard opened in 2007 as The Outlet. the shopping outlet is a home to discount outlets for big-name fashion retailers.
+The Boulevard opened in 2007 as The Outlet.
+The shopping outlet is a home to discount outlets for big-name fashion retailers.
 The site was empty and struggled with footfall, with only a third of its units filled.

 In 2016, The Outlet was acquired by Tristan Capital Partners and Lotus Property for more than £40m from its previous owner Ulster Bank, who acquired it from original owners GML Estates and Land Securities in 2011.
 Tristan and Lotus invested in the struggling site to become one of the biggest leisure and shopping destinations in Northern Ireland.
 The investment included opening a 8 screen Omniplex cinema, a McDonald's drive-thru restaurant and an implementation of a glass roof.
 The Outlet was rebranded to The Boulevard in 2018.